 John C. Norcross, Ph.D.

-Research and Teaching Interests: Dr. Norcross received his baccalaureate from Rutgers University, earned his doctorate in clinical psychology from the University of Rhode Island, and completed his clinical internship at the Brown University School of Medicine.
-He is a Diplomate in clinical psychology of the American Board of Professional Psychology and past president of the APA Society of Clinical Psychology.
+Dr. Norcross received his baccalaureate from Rutgers University, earned his doctorate in clinical psychology from the University of Rhode Island, and completed his internship at the Brown University School of Medicine.
+He is a board-certified clinical psychologist and is past president of the APA Society of Clinical Psychology, APA Division of Psychotherapy, and Society for the Exploration of Psychotherapy Integration.
 He teaches Career Development in Psychology, Clinical Psychology, Field Experience in Clinical Settings, and the Senior Seminar.
-His research interests include psychotherapy, self-help, clinical practice, and graduate training.
+His research interests center on psychotherapy, self-help, clinical practice, undergraduate education, and graduate admissions.

 Carole S. Slotterback, Ph.D.

-Research and Teaching Interests: Dr. Slotterback received her baccalaureate from Wilson College, her master's degree from New Mexico Highlands University, and her doctorate from Northern Illinois University in 1994.
+Dr. Slotterback received her baccalaureate from Wilson College, her master's degree from New Mexico Highlands University, and her doctorate from Northern Illinois University in 1994.
 She was a postdoctoral fellow in the Elderly Care Research Center at Case Western Reserve University, where she analyzed data sets concerning stress and health in the elderly.
 She teaches Adulthood and Aging and Childhood and Adolescence.
-Her research interests include attitudes toward the elderly, older adults' attitudes toward other age groups, and analyzing children's letters to Santa Claus.visit website
+Her research interests include attitudes toward the elderly, older adults' attitudes toward other age groups, and analyzing children's letters to Santa Claus.

 Jill A. Warker, Ph.D.